Kidney Stones FAQs

 Answers from Topeka’s Top Urologist, Dr. Brad Rupp

-Dr Brad Rupp is a board-certified urologist with extensive experience diagnosing and treating patients for kidney stones.
+Dr. Brad Rupp is a board-certified urologist with over 28 years of experience diagnosing and treating patients for kidney stones.
 He has provided answers to some of the most commonly asked questions concerning kidney stone symptoms and treatment.
-If you suspect you may have kidney stones and are in need of treatment, call (785) 354-7877 to contact our office in Topeka, KS today!
+If you suspect you may have kidney stones and are in need of treatment, call (785) 354-7877 to contact our urology office in Topeka, Leavenworth, or Emporia, KS today!

 What Are Kidney Stones?